Steve Pileggi

 Why is mowing so important?
 It can be the most important determining factor in a successful lawn.
 Here are some tips we recommend:

-2. Don’t mow yet!!
-Give you grass a change to come fully out of its dormancy phase.
-Let it get a little shaggy, maybe your neighbors will look at you a little funny, but trust us.
-Give it an extra week or two and then mow on one of your highest settings.
+2. When to start?
+Give you grass a change to come fully out of its winter dormancy phase.
+Let it get a little shaggy, maybe your neighbors will look at you a little funny.
+Give it an extra week and then mow on the highest setting.
+This will get your lawn ready for the mowing season.

 3. Train your grass.
-Once you have the lawn at 3.5” or 4” keep it there!
-When the hot summer months start, switch you mowing to every other week (usually late June, July and August)
+Once you have the lawn at 3.5” to 4”, keep it there!
+When the hot/dry summer months start, switch to a bi-weekly mowing schedule.
+If in a drought situation and not watering, wait until the grass starts to grow again, typically after a few storms.

 4. Sharp mower blades!
 Our recommendations is to buy an extra set and keep one set sharp at all times.
 Switch them out 2 times a year, spring and late summer.
-Sharp blades con reduce water loss and reduce the likelihood of disease by up to 25%.
+Sharp blades can reduce the likelihood of disease by up to 25%.

 Mulching